TritonVM/triton-vm/specification/src/operational-stack-table.md

 Memory-consistency follows from two more primitive properties:

 1. Contiguity of regions of constant memory pointer.
-  Since the memory pointer for the Op Stack table, `osp` can change by at most one per cycle, it is possible to enforce a full sorting using AIR constraints.
+  Since in Op Stack Table, the `stack_pointer` can change by at most one per cycle, it is possible to enforce a full sorting using AIR constraints.
 2. Correct inner-sorting within contiguous regions.
   Specifically, the rows within each contiguous region of constant memory pointer should be sorted for clock cycle.
   This property is established by the clock jump difference [Lookup Argument](lookup-argument.md).